 René Cassin Competition

 The René Cassin competition is the oldest competition consisting of mock legal proceedings in French and based on the European Convention on Human Rights.
-It is organised by the University of Strasbourg Faculty of Law and the René Cassin Foundation with the support of the ECHR, the Council of Europe and numerous local and national partners.
+Open to students of law and political science in Europe, it is organised by the University of Strasbourg Faculty of Law and the René Cassin Foundation with the support of the ECHR, the Council of Europe and numerous local and national partners.

 René Cassin Competition 2017

 The Bruges Collège d'Europe has been declared the winner of the 2017 René Cassin advocacy competition.
 The final round of the 32nd competition, in which students from the Bruges Collège d'Europe competed against a team from Aix-Marseille University, took place at the Court on 24 March 2017.
 The subject was health and European human rights law.

 René Cassin Competition 2016

 The final round of the 31st competition, in which the University of Réunion Island met Luxembourg University, took place at the Court on 1 April 2016 in front of a jury made up of prominent figures (judges of the Court and academics), chaired by Bernard Guetta, journalist, commentator on France Inter.
 The University of Réunion Island has been declared the winner.